Alexander Hleb: I cried over Arsenal exit; most players regret leaving

 Needless to say, Hleb was pleased to have a former team-mate around while trying to establish himself in a new team.

 “In London, I mostly hung out with younger guys like Fabregas, Flamini or Rosicky.
 Henry was in another group with Bergkamp and Pires.
-But when I came to Barca, Thierry and I became really friends.
+But when I came to Barca, Thierry and I became real friends.
 I even lived at his house for a few months!

 “He found out that I was living in a hotel and just said, ‘Hey, why do you need a hotel?
 I live alone now so come to my place!